fanfanlatulipe26/talking_variometer_altimeter/README.md

 - short push on a button:
   - if the current entry is “Exit the setting menu”:  Exit setting mode and return to normal mode
   - For other entries:  increment or decrement a parameter value, or toggle the value.
 The system will announce the new value
 - Long push on a button: register le current value and pass to the next/ previous entry in the menu.

+Remark: action on a button is not detected when the system is talking.

 ## Development requirements: